by Dark Watcher

 o 1993 - Pioneer LaserActive (video games, audio CDs, edutainment CDs, movies)

 As you can see, the above lists some pretty big hitters in the electronics industry.
-In 1992, Memorex, owned at the time by Tandy Corporation (owner of RadioShack stores), released yet another 'wonder' machine into the fray with the release of the VIS (Visual Information System).
+In 1992, Memorex, owned at the time by Tandy Corporation (owner of RadioShack stores), released yet another 'wonder' machine into the fray with the release of the VIS (Video Information System).
 This obscure system left a very small imprint on the sands of video console history due to a few reasons.

 The VIS was essentially a stripped down Windows PC in a VCR style casing.
 A 16-bit Intel 80286 processor running at 12.5 MHz